 As a general rule, employees are welcome to talk to a member of the media about a topic within their area of expertise.
-However, when faculty and staff members are asked to comment on an institutional question or an issue that relates to the entire institution, the reporter should be referred to the Office of News and Public Information.
-The News and Public Information staff, in cooperation with the President and the Vice President for Advancement and University Relations, will determine the appropriate spokesperson on behalf of the University.
+However, when faculty and staff members are asked to comment on an institutional question or an issue that relates to the entire institution, the reporter should be referred to the Office of Media and Public Relations.
+The Media and Public Relations staff, in cooperation with the President and the Vice President for Advancement and University Relations, will determine the appropriate spokesperson on behalf of the University.
 The staff will refer the reporter to the appropriate source for comment.

 About Your Area of Expertise

 When a member of the news media contacts a faculty or staff member to comment on a topic within the employee’s area of expertise (e.g., a faculty member’s academic research or area of academic specialization), the employee may answer questions immediately, if so desired.
-However, if the faculty or staff member prefers to give some thought to the questions before answering, or if she/he has questions about the interview and how to respond, the News and Public Information Office recommends the employee take the reporter’s telephone number and return the call as soon as possible.
-Faculty or staff faced with this situation may then contact a News and Public Information staff member who will be glad to share information about the reporter, the angle the story is likely to take, other stories the reporter may be researching or writing at the time, and any other background information that may be helpful in advance of the interview.
-While it is optional for a faculty or staff member to contact the Office of News and Public Information prior to talking with a reporter about the employee’s area of expertise, it is very important that the News and Public Information Office be notified immediately after the employee has spoken with a reporter.
+However, if the faculty or staff member prefers to give some thought to the questions before answering, or if she/he has questions about the interview and how to respond, the Media and Public Relations Office recommends the employee take the reporter’s telephone number and return the call as soon as possible.
+Faculty or staff faced with this situation may then contact a Media and Public Relations staff member who will be glad to share information about the reporter, the angle the story is likely to take, other stories the reporter may be researching or writing at the time, and any other background information that may be helpful in advance of the interview.
+While it is optional for a faculty or staff member to contact the Office of Media and Public Relations prior to talking with a reporter about the employee’s area of expertise, it is very important that the Media and Public Relations Office be notified immediately after the employee has spoken with a reporter.
 The office monitors and tracks the progress of all UMW-related stories in order to help reporters find sources and gather facts and images, when appropriate.
 Knowing to whom a reporter has talked will assist in the tracking process.
-In addition, an archive of print and broadcast news stories about the University of Mary Washington is maintained by the Office of News and Public Information, and these stories are emailed to members of the Board of Visitors and other important groups.
+In addition, an archive of print and broadcast news stories about the University of Mary Washington is maintained by the Office of Media and Public Relations, and these stories are emailed to members of the Board of Visitors and other important groups.